material-motion/material-motion/starmap/specifications/plans/Draggable.md

 This value should be initialized with a default `DragGestureRecognizer` instance.

 ## Performer considerations

-If `shouldAdjustAnchorPointOnGestureStart` is true, emit `ChangeAnchorPoint` when the gesture recognizer starts.

 Draggable, Pinchable, and Rotatable can all share the same performer.